AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 	http://localhost:8080/UUID/aa1

-Where the aa1 is the UUID to witch we want the question.
-It returns a question with the format explained before.
+Where the aa1 is the UUID from which we want the question.
+It returns a question with the format explained as follow:

+	{
+		"id": 16,
+		"questionType": "Trivia",
+		"question": "What's the worst futbol team in Canary Island ?", "answerOffered": {
+			"id": 15,
+			"answer": {
+			"Atletico de Madrid": "",
+			"Las Palmas": "true",
+			"Real Madrid": "",
+			"Tenerife": ""
+			}
+		},
+		"answerReturned": null,
+		"recordAnswerReturned": null
+	}

+Where "id" is the question id -this is unique-.

+"questionType" is the type of question. question is the question.

+"answerOffered" is the options we give to he user.

+"answerReturned" is the field that the embed has to fill with the answer given by the user as explained before.

+"recordAnswerReturned" is the field we use to store the answer in the database.
+The embed has nothing to do with it.

 #### Return an answer for the embed:

-Once the user has answer the question the embed has to return this answer to store it in the database.
+Once the user has answered the question, the embed has to return this answer to store it in the database.
 The way to do that is to make a POST request to the following URL:

 	http://localhost:8080/UUID/aa1

-Where the aa1 is the UUID and the body of the request has to include the same question receive in the question request but with the answer included in the fill answerReturned.
+Where the aa1 is the UUID and the body of the request has to include the same question receive in the question request but with the answer included in the field "answerReturned".

 #### Set everything up: